Moment bounds on the corrector of stochastic homogenization of non-symmetric elliptic finite difference equations: Introduction

 Let us finally remark that we do not use any ingredients from probability theory except for the quantification of ergodicity via SG and LSI in this paper.
 Furthermore, since we view our present contribution as a first step towards systems (which certainly are unrelated to probability theory), we do not further investigate the connection to random walks in the present paper.

 {\bf Outline of the paper.} In Section~\ref{S:FW}, we present the main results of our paper and give a brief sketch of our proof.
-The proof of the main result and auxiliary lemmas are contained in Section~\ref{S:P}.
+The proof of the main results and auxiliary lemmas are contained in Section~\ref{S:P}.
 Let us mention that in the critical dimension $d=2$, we invoke a Calder\'{o}n-Zygmund estimate on weighted $\ell^p$-spaces on $\Z^d$.
 We give a proof of this estimate, which may be of independent interest, in Section~\ref{S:CZ}.
+Finally, in Section \ref{sec:app} we present some applications, including a quantitative two-scale expansion and a variance estimate for a representative volume approximation of the homogenized coefficients.

 {\it{\bf Acknowledgements.} The authors gratefully acknowledge Felix Otto for suggesting the problem and for helpful discussions.
 J.~B.-A.~and S.~N.~thank the Max-Planck-Institute for Mathematics in the Sciences, Leipzig, for its hospitality.
 S.~N.~was partially supported by ERC-2010-AdG no.267802 AnaMultiScale. }